crweiner/hacktoberfest-swag-list/docs/list.md

     - The description of the PR must include the line "As part of \[Stack Builders Inc.\]\(`https://www.stackbuilders.com`\) Hacktoberfest 2023 event."
     - The PR link must be sent through their contribution’s [Google Form](https://forms.gle/rXJwxjGEnv6e1DbWA).
     - Register your contributions anytime between October 1st and October 31st.
-    - They will assess it on the basis of quantity and quality.
+    - They will assess it based on quantity and quality.
 - **How to sign up**: Register at [this Google Form](https://docs.google.com/forms/d/1mjgfW25HCQQnXYmGuTL9W2ao-DFaeoYW7lWM_5E8QmQ/viewform?edit_requested=true)
 - **Issues**:
     - [InflectionHS](https://github.com/stackbuilders/inflections-hs)